- School Uniform

 - Students must be honest.
 They must not be involved in stealing, plagiarism, cheating in an examination or assessment and forgery (including altering signatures and school documents).

 - Students who are Singapore citizens must sing the National Anthem and take the Pledge.
 The Pledge must be taken with the right fist placed over the heart.
-Non-Singaporean must stand at attention while the National Anthem is being sung and the Pledge is being taken.

 - Students must show respect to others.
 They must not be involved in disruptive behaviours, open defiance, showing disrespect to authorities and elders, using inappropriate language and bullying (including cyberbullying, extorting money, causing physical and mental harm).
+The school adopts a zero tolerance policy on bullying.

 Care for the Environment